adilbaig/Tiny-Redis/README.md

 	make test

 ## Dependencies
 This library does not have any dependencies.
-Tested only with dmd 2.059.
+Tested with dmd 2.059 on Linux, and dmd-trunk (2.06ish) on Linux 64bit.

 ## Contributions
 Please download and play with this project.
 Open tickets for bugs.
 Patches, feature requests, suggestiongs to improve the code, documentation, performance and anything else are very welcome.